Halalaluyafail3/LuaPreprocessor/README.md

 $"if"("false"){1}"elseif"("true"){2}"else"{3}"end" -- 2
 $if(false){1}$if(true){elseif(false)}else{else}end{2}else{3}end -- 3
 ```
-* `concat`: Concatenates one or more strings, or one or more names, terminated by a semicolon.
-The symbol `$`, the symbol `;`, and all tokens in between are replaced by the combined string or name.
+* `concat`: Expects one or more strings, or one or more names, in either case terminated by a semicolon and follwing the string literal or name `concat`.
+The symbol `$`, the symbol `;`, and all tokens in between are replaced by a string or name which is the result of concatenating all of the provided strings or names.
+The result is a string if all of the inputs are strings, and a name if all of the inputs are names.
+Mixing strings and names in the input is not allowed.
 ```lua
 $concat a b c; -- abc
 $concat "a" "b" "c"; -- "abc"
 $concat a; -- a
 $concat a "b"; -- error, cannot mix strings and names
 ```
-* `tostring`: Converts a bracketed sequence of tokens that will be converted into a string.
+* `tostring`: Expects a bracketed sequence of tokens after the string literal or name `tostring` which are converted into a string.
 The specific format shouldn't be relied upon, tokens may have multiple ways of being converted into the string, and the way spaces are inserted shouldn't be relied upon.
-The symbol `$`, the name `tostring`, and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens.
+The symbol `$`, the string literal or name `tostring`, and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens within the brackets.
 ```lua
 $tostring(1+2) -- "0X1+0X2"
 $tostring(()) -- "()"